codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/failed-to-get-accounts-clusters-during-workflow.md

 If your Kubernetes cluster appears in the Codefresh Dashboard (`Integrations` &#8594; `Kubernetes` &#8594; `Configure`) but is not accessible in a pipeline, then maybe:

 * The cluster is not accessible anymore via Codefresh.
 Try running `kubectl get node -owide` in your cloud shell to see the status of the nodes.
-* The cluster has been deleted externally
+* The cluster has been deleted externally.

 Contact us via the Intercom window on the bottom right of the Codefresh interface for additional assistance.